Christoval, Texas: History

+Notable people

 Christoval is the hometown of Jack Pardee, a former American football linebacker and the only head coach to lead teams in college football, the NFL, the United States Football League, and the Canadian Football League.
-Mr. Pardee was inducted into the College Football Hall of Fame as a player in 1986.
+Pardee was inducted into the College Football Hall of Fame as a player in 1986.
 He was an All-American linebacker at Texas A&M University and a two-time All-Pro with the Los Angeles Rams (1963) and the Washington Redskins (1971).

 Christoval is also hometown to reality TV personality Colby Donaldson, who appeared in several seasons of the CBS show Survivor.

 Local attractions

 The South Concho River runs through Christoval, and around three-quarters of a mile of riverfront is part of a public park.
 The shoreline in this area is covered by large oak trees, and the trees have rope swings for visitors.
 This park, known as Pugh River Park, has visitors from across West Texas each weekend.
 Crowds over 500 people are not uncommon on the weekends in the summer.

 Public access to the South Concho River is also available at the Mineral Wells crossing, about a mile north of Christoval.

 Each Memorial Day weekend, the community of Christoval holds Old Toenail Trail days, which attracts visitors from around the region.
 Festivities include live music, parades, and food and craft vendors.

-The Christoval Winery, opened in 2010, serves as a gathering place for local meetings, and hosts a chapel catering weddings and parties on the scenic land along the South Concho River.
-The wine-tasting room is open to the general public.

 Demographics

+Christoval first appeared as a census designated place in the 2000 U.S. census.